GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 Electra is also a contract that offers the investor full participation in the development process, including but not limited to the following:

-* Access to Electra community
+* Access to the Electra community

 * The right to obtain project information